skasproject/skas/docsite/docs/architecture.md

 ### Token renewal

-Here is the sequence when a valid token is already present in client local cache:
+Here is the sequence when a valid token is already present in the client's local cache.

 ``` mermaid
 sequenceDiagram